MichelaPozzi/2025-topic-03-group-04/README.md

 -   Ensure comparability and interpretability of protein intensity profiles across replicates and conditions (Control vs. RNase) by normalising and transforming the values with following steps:
 -   During data normalisation three main steps are executed.
 By pairwise normalising and smoothing the data comparability is established.
-Scaling, transformation and normalisation aligns the value ranges.
+Transformation and normalisation aligns the value ranges.
     Due to batch effect correction the systematic bias is removed.\

 ## **📃Steps:**